coderpr0grammer/CtrlHackDelete/README.md

 Game plan:
-- connecting wallet and looking at the apps on the IPC
+- connecting wallet and looking at the apps on the ICP
-- Gofundme for IPC
+- Gofundme for ICP
+-
+-